tdwg/website/conferences/2024/sessions/index.md

 **Abstract**<br />
 This session will explore the application of AI across diverse biodiversity challenges.
 The objectives are 1) to illustrate the diversity of issues, data types and AI techniques applied, and 2) to examine the shared features among techniques and data, 3) setting the scene for identifying future avenues of possible standards regarding methods and architectures, and data used for training and testing.

-Key topics include the hybridization of AI methods: i.e. mixing various methods and architectures, including mixing symbolic and digital AI, interpretability and robustness of model predictions.
+Key topics include the hybridization of AI methods: i.e., mixing various methods and architectures, including mixing symbolic and digital AI, interpretability and robustness of model predictions.
 Data of interest will cover all sensors and modes of capture, including remote sensing, field or collections pictures, videos, sounds and measurements, tracking, text, and all multi-omics approaches to characterize natural ecosystems, from metagenomics to metatranscriptomics.
 All issues will be welcome, with a focus on data standardization, interactions, interdependencies and resilience, impact of anthropic activities, conservation, biodiversity monitoring with metabarcoding approaches, and ecosystem health and evolution indices.

-An introductory talk will remind the session's objectives, followed by ten 10' talks with 5' questions, then a panel discussion introduced by a comparative analysis of the cases presented, and focusing on common features and future avenues for developing standards in methods and data exchange.
+Talks will be limited to 5 minutes (including questions) and just 2 or 3 slides.

 {:id="ltng05"}
 ### LTNG05 Specimen Spotlight